 Another New York-based at supply store, Plaza Art was founded in Manhattan in 1960 and prides itself on excellent customer service.
-Even before COVID-19, the company offered delivery in NYC within 1 hour, and today it offers delivery across the United States.
+The company offers delivery in NYC within 1 hour, and now it even offers delivery across the United States.
 Like many of its competitors, delivery is free on orders of $45 and over.
 Customers can contact Plaza’s customer support team via a toll-free number or in-site messaging.

 When it comes to art supplies, Plaza has a wide selection, including paints, brushes,

 canvases and surfaces, easels, drawing sets, calligraphy supplies, and more.
 It also has a Framing Studio that offers customized framing.
 Customers can enjoy plenty of seasonal sales and regular promos, which make them happy to return.

 It’s hard to find a Top 10 retail list these days that doesn’t include Amazon, but there’s a good reason for it.
 Amazon has a huge selection of all types of products, and art supplies are no exception.
 On Amazon, you can search for typical supplies like watercolors and sketching pencils, but you can also find more niche items like soap making material and pottery clay.
 Amazon is also great for finding kids’ art supplies and has plenty of washable paint.